Foggy Saturday morning in Delhi

-New Delhi, Jan 28 (IANS) It was a foggy Saturday morning here with the minimum temperature recorded at 10.6 degrees Celsius, two notch above the season’s average.
+New Delhi, Feb 4 (IANS) It was a foggy Saturday morning here in the national capital with the minimum temperature recorded at 11.9 degrees Celsius, three notches above the season’s average.

-“The sky will turn clear in the afternoon,” the Met office said.

-According to the Indian Meteorological Department, the visibility was reduced to 100 metres.

-According to the weather office, the humidity at 8.30 a.m. was 100 per cent.
+“The sky would remain partly cloudy during the day with moderate to dense fog in the morning and evening.
+The visibility came down to 600 metres in several areas,” said an official of the India Meteorological Department (IMD).

+According to the next 24 hours forecast by IMD, there may be light rains or drizzle here on Sunday.

-Friday’s maximum temperature settled at 20.1 degrees Celsius, two notches below the season’s average, while the minimum was 13.4 degrees Celsius, five notches above the season’s average.
+Friday’s maximum temperature was recorded at 25.1 degrees Celsius, three notches above the season’s average, while the minimum temperature settled at 9 degrees, the season’s average.

 –IANS